justanothernibble/Quick-Mini-Projects/README.md

 # Quick-Mini-Projects
-Small mini-projects with no ultimate purpose aside from learning.
+Extremely small and quick mini-projects with no ultimate purpose aside from testing my speed.